curityio/kubernetes-training/4-curity-token-handler/README.md

 ## Deploy an Example SPA and API

 Then deploy an example SPA and API to enable an end-to-end solution.\
-These application level components contain straightforward code and do not require any cookie logic.
+These application level components do not need to implement any cookie logic.

 ```bash
 ./6-deploy-spa-and-api.sh